topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ## 4.5  FWDN in Linux Environment

-In a Linux environment, you can download TOPST image with command "./fwdn.sh".
+To download the D3-G image in Linux, execute the following command: "./fwdn.sh".

 ```
 $ ./fwdn.sh
 ```

-You’re now all set to boot the D3-G. Please refer to Chapter 4 to start communicating with the device.
+You’re ready to boot the D3-G. Refer to Chapter 4 to start communicating with the device.

-Please proceed to **Chapter 5: Connecting the D3-G with a host PC**.

 <br/><br/><br/><br/>

 # 5. Connecting the D3-G with a host PC

-This chapter provides instructions on how to set up the host PC environment, with separate guides for setting up on Windows PC and Ubuntu PC.
+This chapter explains how to connect the host PC to the D3-G board through UART for firmware download and serial communication.

 <br/><br/><br/>

 ## 5.1 D3-G Connection with UART

-Perform the following steps and verify that the firmware download is successfully completed by using the UART connection.
+Follow these steps and verify that the firmware download is successfully completed by using the UART connection.

 1. Install the serial port driver (CP210x Universal Windows Driver) and PL2303_prolific driver in the Windows environment.
 (CP210x Universal Windows Driver: Download link, PL2303_prolific Driver: Download link)

 2. Install a terminal emulator such as Tera Term or PuTTY.
-3. Connect the Host PC and the A72 UART Pin on the TOPST D3-G. Use a USB to TTL Cable.
+3. Connect the Host PC and the A72 UART Pin on the D3-G board.
+Use a USB-to-TTL cable.
-4. Connect the black cable to GND pin.
+4. Connect the black cable to the GND pin.
-5. Connect the RXD cable to TX pin of A72 UART pins and TXD cable to RX pin of UART pins.
+5. Connect the RXD cable to the TX pin of the A72 UART pins and the TXD cable to the RX pin of the UART pins.

 <p align="center">